mcilvaiv/Midterm-Portfolio/FinalGradeReflection.md

 # Final Grade Reflection

-I think that based on my porfolio submission I deserve a B. I have demonstarted sufficent leanring in all course objectives, but don't yet feel that I have mastered evey objective.
-I have attended class, worked on activies and done outside research and worked on topics that intersted me.
-I belive that I have mastered importing data,managing data, vizulizing data, and code documentation.
-I think I can work on producing a more complicated simulation, displaying my ouput on a website or shiny app for my final project and show more data cleaning.
-I am also hoping to do more with regression in the coming weeks.
-I find the other parts of the langauge more intersting and have been putting that to the side.
+I think that based on my porfolio submission I deserve a B+.
+I feel that I have satisifed the Import, manage, and clean data objective as shown through my project and my covid data study that I am working on.
+I feel that I haven proven my ability to isolate key information, restructure data, and modify data to be in a more workable format.

+I also feel that I have satisfied the Create graphical displays and numerical summaries of data for exploratory analysis and presentations course objective.
+This course objective has been my favovirte to work towards and where I feel I have made the most progress.
+I think I have shown through my project, code, and outputs that I am able to create many different types of visulizations for exploratory analysis and numerical summaries.

+Additaoinly, I think that I have demonstrated that I can Write clear, efficient, and well-documented R programs.
+For the most part, I have been remembering to use good, desprective comments, name code chuncks with fitting names, and wrtie code that could be interpreted by someone else.

+I think I have shown that I can Use source documentation and other resources to troubleshoot and extend R programs.
+I used packages like highcharter, plottly, and distill and looked to online resources to help learn how to effectively use these packages.
+I feel that I have become a lot better at identifying errors in my own programs.
+I remember in the first few weeks of class just starring at my screen having no idea what "object not found" meant.
+Today, I feel that I can easily identify simple mistakes from the notes in the console.

+I feel that I have shown good progress in wirting R programs for simulations from probability models and randomization-based experiments, but I think that this is the area that I struggled most in.